MICRODEM is a microcomputer mapping program written by

 the update function inside the program (on the help menu).
 The first time you attempt to access the help file, the program will ask permission to download it.
 The program will ask to download the BDE (Borland Database Engine) if it is not on your system; if

-- The best way to update the program EXE depends on your OS, the security imposed by the network, and whether you have admin rights.
+- The best way to update the program EXE depends on your OS, the security imposed by your network, and whether you have admin rights.
 In order of ease of use, these are:

-- Option on the Files, Tools menu.
-This will close the program and update the executable, and
+- Option on the Files, Tools menu inside will close the program and update the executable, and